-This year I went along on warm sunday evening to see for myself and I managed to capture a bit of the action on the video above (HD version available on Vimeo).
+This year I went along on a warm Sunday evening to see for myself and I managed to capture a bit of the action on the video above.

-Once the dragon has paraded through the main street it careers down some of the narrower side-streets from where you’re more likely to get a closer view – although get too close and you may end up with face full of burning incense.
-Sadly my shots were pretty blurry but you can see a better gallery on CNNGo.
+Once the dragon has paraded through the main street it careers down some of the narrower side-streets from where you’re more likely to get a closer view – although get too close and you may end up with a face full of burning incense.
+Sadly my shots were pretty blurry.

 Drummers also make up a large part of the festival procession providing a continuous beat for the dragon to wind its way in and out of people holding up decorative banners and signs.